Farm to School

 What is Harvest of the Month?

-Harvest of the Month (HOTM) is an ongoing program that encourages students to become engaged in the importance of local food, seasonality, and sustainability.
-Each month, the district features a different fruit or vegetable that reflects the growing season in your state.
+Harvest of the Month is an ongoing program that encourages students to engage with local food, seasonality, and sustainability.
+Each month, districts feature a different fruit or vegetable that reflects their state's growing season.

 Harvest of the Month